 Get in insert for your chimney that redirects warm air into the home instead of out the chimney.

 Check that the shingles are all in good working order.
-Replace any that are damaged or lifting.
+Enlist the help of a Minnesota roofing contractor (or a similar professional in your area) to replace any that are damaged or lifting.

 Clean the gutters of fall debris and repair any damaged ones.